Non (character)

-Non is a fictional supervillain appearing in American comic books published by DC Comics.
-He first appeared in the 1978 film Superman: The Movie portrayed by actor and former boxer Jack O'Halloran.
-The character made his comic book debut in Action Comics #845 (January 2007).
-An accomplice of General Zod and an adversary of the superhero Superman, he is typically depicted as having been imprisoned in the Phantom Zone, along with Zod and Ursa, among whom he is portrayed as the strong and silent muscle.
+Non is a supervillain appearing in American comic books published by DC Comics.
+He first appeared in the 1978 film Superman, portrayed by Jack O'Halloran, and first appeared in comics in Action Comics #845 (January 2007).
+An accomplice of General Zod and an adversary of the superhero Superman, he is typically depicted as having been imprisoned in the Phantom Zone along with Zod and Ursa, among whom he is portrayed as the strong and silent muscle.

-In television, the character was portrayed by Chris Vance in the Arrowverse series Supergirl as the antagonist of the first season.
+In television, the character was portrayed by Chris Vance in the Arrowverse series Supergirl.

 Character biography

 Films

-First appearing in Superman, Non is incapable of speaking and considered by Jor-El as "a mindless aberration, whose only means of expression are wanton violence and destruction".
+First appearing in Superman, Non is incapable of speech and considered by Jor-El as "a mindless aberration, whose only means of expression are wanton violence and destruction".
 Non, General Zod, and Ursa are put on trial for mounting a failed coup against the Kryptonian government, found guilty, and sentenced to life imprisonment in the Phantom Zone.

 In Superman II, after Superman throws a hydrogen bomb into Earth's orbit, he unknowingly shatters the Phantom Zone, allowing Non, Zod, and Ursa to escape.
 Upon gaining powers from Earth's yellow sun, they travel to the White House to force the President to submit to them.
 In the process, they encounter Lex Luthor, who forms an alliance with the trio to help them find Superman in exchange for control of Australia.
-Following several battles between Superman and Zod's forces, he eventually tricks them into coming to the Fortress of Solitude and bathing it in red light to weaken the trio before sending the criminals to the Fortress' bottomless depths with Lois Lane's help.
+Following several battles between Superman and Zod's forces, he eventually tricks them into coming to the Fortress of Solitude and bathing it in red sunlight to weaken the trio before sending the criminals to the Fortress' depths with Lois Lane's help.
 In a deleted scene, Zod's forces are arrested by human authorities.
 In Superman II: The Richard Donner Cut, it is revealed that Superman went back in time to make sure that Zod's group remained in the Phantom Zone.